foreveryone1/ObsidianNotes/1 notes/11 media/20230701 The water is up to our ears.md

 ## The agency delusion

 At the core of individualism is the belief that the individual has agency.
 That belief in  absolute agency lends itself to the opinion that the shortcomings of individualism are merely the consequence of flawed individuals.
-The swathes of adolescents who report having no friends in real life, rising burnout figures, and narcissistic influencers and their followers are not symptomatic of the drawbacks of individualism, but merely the inevitable and necessary drawback of giving individuals the freedom of choice, including the freedom to make the wrong choice.
+The swathes of adolescents who report having [no friends in real life](https://www.aei.org/research-products/report/the-state-of-american-friendship-change-challenges-and-loss/), high burnout figures, and narcissistic influencers and their followers are not symptomatic of the drawbacks of individualism, but merely the inevitable and necessary drawback of giving individuals the freedom of choice, including the freedom to make the wrong choice.

 We also are raised to believe that that agency extends its influence far beyond the micro-scope.
 From a young age, we are inundated with messages of the impact of our individual actions; you can save the planet by recycling, not eating meat, or biking to school, your vote counts, maybe you will invent the Next Big Thing and change the world.